Category Archives: Labs

 • Checks for number of operands

-• In advanced, checks for --help argument
+• For the extra task, checks for --help argument

 • Error management